 From asian root vegetables to red-coloured root vegetables and the humble carrot, here's a taster for what could be on your plate this season, along with some delicious recipes.

 Raw, cooked or pickled... there aren't many ways you can't enjoy these vibrant and sweet round bulbs.
 Find out all about how to cook fresh beets, or try these exciting beetroot recipes, from smoothie to haute cuisine recipes with pigeon.

 If you haven't discovered the delights of parsnips they can be enjoyed raw in winter salads as well as roasted, boiled and mashed.
 Find out how to cook parsnips here.

 This unusual looking root vegetable is actually the root of a celery plant.
-It's worth getting through that tought outer skin to reveal the crisp white interior, perfect in soups, salads or roasted.
-Find out how to cook celeriac here with a full list of celeriac recipes.
+It's worth getting through that tough outer skin to reveal the crisp white interior, perfect in soups, salads or roasted.
+Find out how to cook celeriac with a full list of celeriac recipes.

 Stuffed, pickled, baked, roasted, mashed and boiled ... there are many ways to enjoy these versatile vegetables, from root to tip.
 Find out how to prepare turnips here.

-They are many ways to cook carrots, beyod salad and sides.
+There are many ways to cook carrots, beyond salads and sides.
 Find out many wonderful ways to cook carrots here.

 This delicious root vegetable might seem intimidating if you've never cooked with it but it's just as versatile as potatoes.
 Here are some tips to get you started: How to cook yuca.